open/close all folders

 - The weapon customization system can be a game-breaking tool, provided you have the proper weapons to play with:

 - Adding suppressors to almost any weapon that doesn't come with it for free?
 Check.
+Buffing suppressors for other guns so you run out of ammo before suppressors wears off?
+Check.
 Making a long-range assault rifle with good fire rate, suppressor and an underbarrel grenade launcher?
 Check.
 Using a 70 round drum magazine on a semi-auto sniper rifle to hardly run out of ammo?
+Check.
+Keeping it all at a very low deploy price due to bolting high-end attatchments to low-tier base?
 Check.

 - The Parasite Suit.
 Despite the item description, it only restricts your rank to A or lower if you use the Stealth Parasite.
 Using it with the two other Parasite variations does not induce any restrictions.